xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures28.md

   used as a constant time span in which the slave will not poll the master for further changes.
-The default values are 0.5 seconds for `idleMinWaitTime` and 2.5 seconds for `idleMaxWaitTime`, which correspond to the hard-coded values used in previous versions of ArangoDB.
+The default values are 0.5 seconds for `idleMinWaitTime` and 2.5 seconds for `idleMaxWaitTime`, which correspond to the hard-coded values used in previous versions of AvocadoDB.

 * added `initialSyncMaxWaitTime` configuration parameter for initial and continuous replication